-Far more than a car show and more than just cruising the town!
-This event is a through back to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
+Far more than a car show and more than just cruising the town, this event is a throwback to the 1970’s when the young adults would cruise the circuit through the downtown of Sault Ste.
 Marie to see who’s out.
 This two-hour block is an opportunity for the young at heart to relive their youth and have a fantastic time.
 Join over 200 vehicles as they drive up and down Ashmun St. There is no cost to participate.
 Note this event is always the Friday before the 4th of July.